kubista9/WEB3/Assignment 2/README.md

 - Users get notifications everytime something happens
 - Server uses GraphQL as the communication protocol — NEED TO CHECK
 - Users can register and login
-- The application allows playing an entire game (with score) of Uno against 1-3 human opponents — NEED TO CHECK
+- The application allows playing an entire game (with score) of Uno against 1-3 human opponents

 ### Assignment 6
 - Features from Assignment 5